-Since 1995, the Center has specialized in asylum cases, and currently focuses on asylum claims in Immigration Court.
-Therefore, applicants with experience in immigration law will be given preference.
-The Fellow must be a member of a bar at the start of the Fellowship period.
+Since 1995, CALS has specialized in immigration law, specifically in asylum practice, and our docket focuses on presenting asylum claims in immigration court.
+Applicants with experience in U.S. immigration law will therefore be given preference.
+The fellow must be a member of a bar at the start of the fellowship period.

-The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend in excess of $52,000 in each of the two years.
+The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend of 57,000 in the first year and 60,000 in the second year.
 On successful completion of the requirements, the Fellow will be granted the degree of Master of Laws (Advocacy) with distinction.

-To apply, send a resume, an official or unofficial law school transcript, a writing sample, and a detailed statement of interest (approximately 5 pages) by December 3, 2012.
-The statement should address a) why you are interested in this fellowship; b) what you can contribute to the Clinic; c) your experience with asylum and other immigration cases; d) your professional or career goals for the next five or ten years; e) your reactions to the Clinic's goals and teaching methods as described on its website and f) anything else that you consider pertinent.
-Address your application to Directors, Center for Applied Legal Studies, Georgetown Law, 600 New Jersey Ave., NW, Suite 332, Washington, D.C.
-20001, or electronically to firstname.lastname@example.org.
+To apply, send a resume, an official or unofficial law school transcript, a writing sample, and a detailed statement of interest (approximately 5 pages).
+The materials must arrive by December 1, 2017.
+The statement should address: a) why you are interested in this fellowship; b) what you can contribute to the Clinic; c) your experience with asylum and other immigration cases; d) your professional or career goals for the next five or ten years; e) your reactions to the Clinic's goals and teaching methods as described on the CALS website and f) anything else that you consider pertinent.
+Address your application to Directors, Center for Applied Legal Studies, Georgetown Law, 600 New Jersey Avenue, NW, Suite 332, Washington, D.C.
+20001, or electronically to email@example.com.

-Georgetown University is an equal opportunity affirmative action employer.
+Georgetown University is an equal oportunity affirmative action employer.
 We are committed to diversity in the workplace.
-If you have any questions, call the CALS Office Manager at (202) 662-9565 or e-mail to email@example.com.
+If you have any questions, call CALS at (202) 662-9565 or email to firstname.lastname@example.org.